arendjr/laces.js/README.md

 model.bind("change", function(event) { addressCardTemplate.render(model); });
 ```

+The listener callback function gets executed in the scope of the model to which
+it is bound.

 An interesting feature of the bindings is that the listener callback can be
 fired immediately after binding.
 This may be useful for initialization and
 can save you from some code duplication: